Tây Sơn military tactics and organization: Background

 In early 1771 large numbers of the - mainly rural - population in the Tay Son District of the Quy Nhơn Province (modern Bình Định Province), in Vietnam's South Central Coast region had joined the ranks of the three Nguyen brothers: Nguyen Nhac, Nguyen Lu and Nguyen Hue, who had taken up arms in open rebellion against their local lord Nguyễn Phúc Thuần.

 The Tây Sơn brothers considered themselves champions of the people and received widespread popular support from the peasantry, from indigenous highland tribes, ethnic Chinese sea traders and troops of the Ly Tai and Dinh families.
 Leader Nguyễn Huệ announced that the idea was to end feudal oppression, remove corrupt officials and redistribute land, reunite the country and restore the legitimate Lê emperor to power.
 Patriotism, a just cause, rules and policies implemented to enforce fair, egalitarian treatment and food distribution for all, provided a solid moral basis and stood in stark contrast to the oppressive exploitation of the feudal regime of the landlords.

 Organization

 In 1788 the army strength had risen to a total of around 100,000 troops, 100 to 300 War Elephants and about 350 cannons.

 The size and strength of the different unit types, called Đội, Cơ, Đạo and Doanh varies, depended on a number of factors, such as the function, the terrain and the tactical location that the unit occupied.
 Typically, a Đội contained between 60 and 100 men, a Cơ between 300 and 500 soldiers, and a Đạo between 1.500 and 2.500.
-The structure of the Lê dynasty's, the Trịnh's and the Nguyễn's army is not significantly different.
+The structure of the armies of the Lê dynasty, the Trịnh and the Nguyễn is not significantly different.

 The Doanh and the Đạo were mixed land units that included elements of infantry, artillery, cavalry and elephantry (as part of a modern combat unit).